ValentinPearce/listPrime/README.md

 # listPrime
 Small program listing primes numbers

-The mangeNombre class and listPrimes() function were asked for in an exercise and are now availiable for fellow students and anyone interested.
+The MangeNombre class and listPrimes() function were asked for in an exercise and are now availiable for fellow students and anyone interested.

 Feel free to suggest modifications.